 Ashwagandha (Withania Somnifera)

->

-> This herb is traditionally used in Ayurvedic medicine.
-As an adaptogen it is thought to help support adrenal health and aid in the response to stress.
+This herb is traditionally used in Ayurvedic medicine.
+As an adaptogen supplement, it is thought to help support adrenal health and aid in the response to stress.

->

-> As stress is known to stimulate the release of cortisol, it is important to keep it under control as best as possible.
+As stress is known to stimulate the release of cortisol, it is important to keep it under control as best as possible.

 The main bioactives found in Ashwagandha include steroidal lactones such as withaferin, withanone, withanolides and withanosides, catechins, β-sitosterol, polysaccharides, and various acids.